-Historical records about the people enslaved here are often limited to documents relating to their labor or evidence of individuals being bought or sold.
+Historical records of the people enslaved here are often limited to documents relating to their labor or evidence of individuals being bought or sold.
 There are some written accounts, however, that give us a glimpse into the lives of people enslaved at Ashland.

-Ashland was an approximately 600-acre estate where the people who were enslaved labored long hours either inside the home or on the farm.
-Every facet of life at Ashland was made possible with their labor–from the growing, harvesting, and breaking of hemp, to raising livestock, to cooking and cleaning for the Clays.
+Ashland was a 600-acre plantation where enslaved people labored long hours inside the mansion and on the farm.
+Every facet of life at Ashland was made possible by their labor, from the growing, harvesting, and breaking of hemp, to raising livestock, to cooking and cleaning for the Clays.